Viewer Rating

 The show primarily explores individual psychological struggle and existential self-discovery, with its narrative solution centered on personal growth and responsibility rather than systemic critiques or political advocacy.
 This focus on the individual's journey keeps the show politically neutral.

-The series features a predominantly white main cast, with no explicit race or gender swaps of traditionally white roles.
-Its narrative primarily focuses on the psychological struggles of its white male protagonist and does not explicitly critique traditional identities or center DEI themes.
+The series features a predominantly white main cast without explicit recasting of traditionally white roles with minority actors.
+Its narrative centers on individual psychological themes and does not explicitly critique traditional identities or incorporate DEI themes as central to its plot.

 The show frequently uses Christian imagery and Ryan's Catholic upbringing to explore themes of guilt, manipulation, and the restrictive nature of dogma.
 The narrative often links organized religious concepts to Ryan's neuroses and Wilfred's manipulative tactics, contributing to a critical portrayal of institutional religion.